vercel/next.js/examples/with-shallow-routing/README.md

 # Shallow Routing Example

-With shallow routing, we could change the URL without actually running the `getInitialProps` every time you change the URL.
+With [Shallow Routing](https://nextjs.org/docs/routing/shallow-routing), we can change the URL without running data fetching methods (like `getStaticProps` and `getServerSideProps`) again.

-We do this passing the `shallow: true` option to `Router.push` or `Router.replace`.
+We do this by passing the `shallow: true` option to `Router.push` or `Router.replace`.

 ## Deploy your own